 Application period and deadlines

-Applications are formally accepted starting March 1, 2017.
-The first selection round will start April / May 2017, but you are welcome to apply till belowmentioned deadlines.
-Final decisions are made not later than October 1, 2017 (for Dutch nationals not later than October 23).
+Applications are formally accepted starting March 1, 2018.
+However, we will of course also reply to applications prior to this date.
+The first selection round will start April / May 2018, but you are welcome to apply till belowmentioned deadlines.
+Final decisions are made not later than October 1, 2018 (for Dutch nationals not later than October 23).
 An interview (at our location or via Skype) is part of the second selection round, which is planned in principle for the period June - October.

 Early application is strongly recommended as the number of positions is limited to 20 and positions may be filled before the deadline.